 Be arresting in your approach and use of colour, graphics and materials, but please do make the thing you’re drawing attention to easy to understand, and easy to praise.

 It may be that you are supplying confidential information.
-Usually you are not.

-However, we recommend that you err on the cautious side with any commercially confidential data you are considering including in your entry.
+We recommend that you err on the cautious side with any commercially confidential data you are considering including in your entry.

 If you do include sensitive data as part of your submission, please make clear that this is not to be shared as part of any winners’ case study and/or that the awards coordinator should ensure that any competitors that may be involved in the judging panel do not have visibility of the data.